linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/International Trade, Banking, and Capital Markets Lecture Notes.md

 - Often used to create composite view

-○Places bilateral exchange rates in perspective
+-Places bilateral exchange rates in perspective
 $\circ$  Used in policy discussions and decisions

 $$